 Lockers can be rented on a first-come, first-served basis for \$50 per academic year (\$40 for fall and spring semesters and \$10 for summer).
-Payment (cash or check) can be dropped off along with the application to the Finance Office, Room LEC 276.
-Questions about locker rentals should be addressed to Jeannie Symicek at jeannie.symicek@mitchellhamline.edu
+The fee will be applied to your student account (unless you indicate otherwise).
+Questions about locker rentals should be addressed to Jeannie Symicek at jeannie.symicek@mitchellhamline.edu.